 Android Studio is the official Integrated Development Environment (IDE) for Android app development, based on IntelliJ IDEA .
 On top of IntelliJ's powerful code editor and developer tools, Android Studio offers even more features that enhance your productivity when building Android apps, such as:

 - A unified environment where you can develop for all Android devices

-- Instant Run to push changes to your running app without building a new APK
+- Apply Changes to push code and resource changes to your running app without restarting your app

 - Code templates and GitHub integration to help you build common app features and import sample code